Autonomous Security Intelligence - A Critical Examination

 - Hygiene streaks identify persistent or regressing issues

-ASI uses these metrics to identify systemic patterns: which validators lag behind, which networks show concentration risks, and where manual intervention is most urgent.
+These metrics can identify systemic patterns: which validators lag behind, which networks show concentration risks, and where intervention is most urgent.
+But identification is not authorization.
+Knowing that action may be warranted is different from having permission to act.

 3. Orchestrator Intelligence